-There are ten security officers plus two supervisors who provide 24/7 coverage for the University.
-All of the security personnel complete the state of Tennessee training and are certified as private protective security officers.
-In addition, they all hold weapons training certifications in chemical agent, handcuff, and baton certificates.
-Security personnel also complete the annual safety and security training for employees.
+There are 11 security officers plus 2 supervisors who provide 24/7 coverage for the University.
+All of the security personnel complete state of Tennessee authorized training and are certified as private protective armed security officers.
+In addition, they all hold weapons training certifications in chemical agent, handcuff, and baton certificates as well as CPR and de-escalation.
+Security personnel also complete annual safety and security training for employees.
 All security officers are non-sworn.